What Is The Root Of 8

 Irrational Numbers and Approximations

 Since √8 is irrational, we often work with approximations.
-A common approximation for √8 is 2.82842712475.
-While this is a very accurate approximation, it is still an approximation.
+Plus, a common approximation for √8 is 2.
+82842712475.
+Which means while this is a very accurate approximation, it is still an approximation.
 In many practical applications, depending on the level of precision required, this approximation is sufficient.

 Historical Context and Evolution of Root Calculation